kubernetes/enhancements/keps/sig-node/5419-pod-level-resources-in-place-resize/README.md

 [existing SLIs/SLOs]: https://git.k8s.io/community/sig-scalability/slos/slos.md#kubernetes-slisslos
 -->
+No. The computational overhead introduced in API server, scheduler and kubelet due to additional validation for pod level resource specifications should be negligible.
+Thorough testing and monitoring will ensure the SLIs/SLOs are not impacted.

 ###### Will enabling / using this feature result in non-negligible increase of resource usage (CPU, RAM, disk, IO, ...) in any components?
 No